 The Subject Property is underutilized and can accommodate intensification and redevelopment.
-The proposed development is situated in an appropriate location to establish transit-supportive development.
-The proposed mix of semi-detached and townhouse dwellings on the Subject Property will increase the City's housing supply and provide a range of ground-oriented housing options within proximity to existing active transportation routes and transit stops providing connections to the rapid transit network.
+The proposed development is situated in an appropriate location to establish the creation of complete communities.
+The proposed mix of semi-detached and townhouse dwellings on the Subject Property are an example of residential intensification directed to an area where appropriate levels of infrastructure and public service facilities exist to support the needs of the community.